nagisa/msi-rgb/README.md

 [How this utility came to be](http://kazlauskas.me/entries/i-reverse-engineered-a-motherboard.html)

-**This utility seems to not work correctly on B350 TOMAHAWK boards correctly at the moment.
-See issues #2 and #6.**

 This utility not only works on any linux system you find around, it also is much more flexible than the 7 colours MSI’s own Gaming App.
 Futhermore, unlike the MSI’s utility, this does not make your system vulnerable to anybody who cares to fiddle around the system.